DiegoEliasCosta/CollectionsBench/README.md

 **Build the jar file:** Use `./gradlew shadowJar` to generate the `benchmarks.jar` file (on windows, use `gradlew.bat shadowJar`).

-### Running the complete benchmark
+### Running the complete benchmark suite

 Use `java -jar benchmarks.jar` to run the complete benchmark with the default parameters.
-The complete benchmark with default parameters takes **3 days** to finish, therefore we came with a naming system to allow partial benchmarks to be run easily.
+The complete benchmark with default parameters takes **weeks** to finish, therefore we came with a naming system to allow partial benchmarks to be run easily.

-### Running a specific benchmark
+### Running specific benchmarks

-The JMH allows regular expressions when specifying the classes that will be executed during the benchmark.
-To facilitate, we design the classes name, to contain the configuration about the benchmark such as the library, collection type and data type:

-Each class has the following name structure:
+We have the following benchmarks implemented in CollectionsBench:

+- wordcount: counts the frequency of words in a pre-tokenized version of Wikipedia articles.
+Here only `Map` and `Multisets` are evaluated.
+- singleOperations: benchmark composed by a single collection operation.
+Ideal for a fine grained performance evaluation.
+Singleoperations benchmark use all available implementations.
+- intsingleoperations: singleoperations benchmark with primitive (int) implementations.
+- set: evaluates a six more realistic scenarios using the pre-rokenized Wikipedia article as dataset.
+- intset: equivalent to set benchmark with primitive (int) implementations.
+- concurrency: comprised of a handful of concurrent scenarios for performance evaluation of thread-safe implementations.
+- stackoverflow: comprised of 5 most starred stack overflow questions on Java collections performance.

+Each benchmark can be specified with a regex formula with the form of `.*benchmarks.[BENCHMARK NAME]`.
+For instance, the wordcount benchmark can be executed through the command

 ```
-[LIBRARY]_[DATATYPE]_[COLLECTIONTYPE]_Test.java
+java -jar benchmarks.jar .*benchmarks.wordcount.*
 ```

-For instance, to run the benchmark of standard (JDK) ArrayList containing integers, you can execute the following command:
+**Specifying a collection implementation**

+Every benchmark contains an `impl` enum, which specifies what implementations are available for evaluation.
+One can specify a set of implementations by providing the `impl` parameter as following:

 ```
-java -jar benchmarks.jar "JDK_Integer_ArrayList_.*"
+java -jar benchmarks.jar -p impl=JDK_ARRAY
 ```
+which will then execute the entire benchmark suite for array implementations of JDK library.
+Benchmarks that do not have JDK_ARRAY as one of the implementations will not be executed.
+Users can also provide a list of implementations, by separating them with a comma `-p impl=JDK_ARRAY,JDK_LINKED`.

+CollectionsBench currently has more than 100 implementations, so we will prepare a external python script for a better usability.

+**Specifying a particular payload type and distribution**

+Singleoperation benchmarks (both object and primitive) allow collections to be evaluated on different elements (payload).
+We have the followig payloads enabled:

+- INTEGER_UNIFORM: Integer elements with random uniform distribution
+- INTEGER_DICTIONARY: Integer elements with highly skewed "Zipfian" data distribution
+- STRING_UNIFORM: String elements with random uniform distribution
+- STRING_DICTIONARY: String elements with highly skewed "Zipfian" data distribution

+Such "Zipfian" data distribution comes from our pre-tokenized words from Wikipedia article and will often represent a more realistic distribution than a randomly uniform one.

-**Specifying the benchmark parameters** The benchmark parameters are defined in the class AbstractBenchmarkTest.java (10 warmups, 30 replications, 1 second each).
+**Specifying the benchmark parameters** The benchmark parameters are pre-defined in the abstract classes of each benchmark.
+Normally we use 20 warmups, 40 replications with 1 second each.
 You can re-define the parameters by using the JMH command line structure.

 For 20 warmup iterations, 30 replications of 5 seconds each.
 ```